badfennec/vanilla-todo-list/README.md

 | Event Type          | Description                                                                                                                  |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------- |
 | update                | Fired whenever the list is modified.
 This includes reordering via drag & drop and status changes (checked/unchecked).
 The payload contains the new ordered array of items.
+| delete               | Fired when an item is removed from the list.
+The payload contains the removed item